Mahendra104/Mahendra104/README.md

 ## 👨🏻‍💻 About Me

-- 🌱 I’m currently exploring Web Development
+- 🌱 I’m currently exploring Web Development and Artificial Intelligence

 - Solved 250+ Problems on Leetcode